mehulkar/mehulkar.com/source/blog/2019/12/post-octane-ember-routing.html.md

 interoperability with native JS features like classes and decorators, and an inversion of the reactivity model that was so ingrained in my mind that it's almost weird to forget.
-Most of these features are fairly standard among other frameworks these days, so it remains to be seen how it will affect public reception, but existing Ember applications certainly have a lot to look forward to.
+Most of these features are fairly standard among other frameworks these days, so it remains to be seen how it will affect public perception, but existing Ember applications certainly have a lot to look forward to.
 It’s pretty remarkable that a framework this old has managed to completely renew itself over the course of 3 major versions while remaining mostly backwards-compatible.
 There are tradeoffs to this idealogy, but I'm glad that I have no compelling reason to rewrite existing apps